lucas1richard/candidate-test/README.md

 ![Final Product](/public/image.png)

 Keep in mind that we're looking to see how you approach writing code and not just for the correct answers.
+Criteria we look for:

+1. Thoughtful application of the Functional Programming paradigm
+2. Consistent use of ES6/7 syntax
+3. Overall simplicity and elegance.
+We like clear, concise code.

 If you're comfortable, we'd love to see you use [Flow](https://flow.org/en/) to add type annotations to your work, but please don't feel that it's a requirement.
 Test your type annotations by running `yarn run flow`.